graftpro/nodejs-pool/README.md

 If you need help installing the pool from scratch, please have your servers ready, which would be Ubuntu 16.04 servers, blank and clean, DNS records pointed.
 These need to be x86_64 boxes with AES-NI Available.

-Installation assistance is 500 GRF, with a 200 GRF deposit, with remainder to be paid on completion.
+Installation assistance is 0,5 XMR, with a 0,2 XMR deposit, with remainder to be paid on completion.
-Configuration assistance is 400 GRF with a 200 GRF deposit, and includes debugging your pool configurations, ensuring that everything is running, and tuning for your uses/needs.
+Configuration assistance is 0,3 XMR with a 0,1 XMR deposit, and includes debugging your pool configurations, ensuring that everything is running, and tuning for your uses/needs.

 SSH access with a sudo-enabled user will be needed, preferably the user that is slated to run the pool.